Operational Procedures

 # Data Security Models

-UniConfig supports encryption and hashing of values in RESTCONF and UniConfig shell API and managing of confidential data during transfer between UniConfig database and network devices.
+UniConfig supports encryption and hashing of values in RESTCONF and UniConfig shell API, as well as managing confidential data during transfers between the UniConfig database and network devices.

 Data Security Models